codeperfectplus/HackScripts/SCRIPT_TABLE.md

  [install_fail2ban.sh](security/install_fail2ban.sh) | Script to install and configure fail2ban on Ubuntu | tested | Deepak Raj | 2024-08-28 |
  [create_conda_env.sh](setup/create_conda_env.sh) | Script to create a new Conda environment with the latest Python version | tested | Deepak Raj | 2024-08-28 |
  [basic_setup.sh](setup/basic_setup.sh) | Script for basic server setup on a Linux system | tested | Deepak Raj | 2024-08-28 |

-## Contributing

-If you have a script that you would like to add to HackScripts, feel free to open a pull request.
-Please make sure that the script is well-documented and tested before submitting it.